 Contact Burg Simpson Now

-Burg Simpson is dedicated to helping injured people seek compensation for injuries caused by the fault or negligence of another.
+The Colorado personal injury attorneys at Burg Simpson are dedicated to helping injured people seek compensation for injuries caused by the fault or negligence of another.
 Our experienced lawyers have helped thousands of persons suffering from serious personal injuries and the families of those who have died rebuild their lives.
 We have the experience and resources to help injury victims navigate the many legal issues that surround CO poisoning injury claims, including causation investigation, medical injury investigation, product liability issues, damages issues, insurance claims, settlement negotiations, and, if necessary, litigating in court against persons and companies who won’t take responsibility.